-As you prepare to settle into your new home, keep these rights in mind:
+As you settle into your new home, keep these rights in mind:

-- Habitable Premises — The landlord must provide you with a habitable place to live, meaning a space that is comfortable, clean, and safe.
-If you discover a violation of the Massachusetts state sanitary code or conditions in the apartment that are not in line with these standards, you may make a written complaint to your landlord.
-If the landlord does not respond to your complaint by making the repairs within 14 days or by contracting someone to do it within five days, then you can request an inspection from a code enforcement officer or the local board of health, which can be contacted through the local public health directory.
+- Habitable Home — The landlord must provide you with a habitable place to live, meaning a space that is comfortable, clean, and safe.
+If you discover a violation of the Massachusetts state sanitary code or conditions in your home that are not in line with these standards, you may make a written complaint to your landlord.
+If the landlord does not respond to your complaint by making the repairs within 14 days or by contracting someone to do it within five days, you can request an inspection from a code enforcement officer or the local board of health, which can be contacted through the local public health directory.

-- Deleading — Massachusetts’ lead paint and anti-discrimination laws require landlords to delead rental units if children under age six will be living there, and cannot refuse to house you for this reason.
+- Deleading — Massachusetts’ lead paint and anti-discrimination laws require landlords to delead rental units if children under age six will be living there, and they cannot refuse to rent to you for this reason.
 You must be informed of the lead paint status of the rental before you move in.

 Living in a Rental

-Once you’ve moved into your rental, make sure you know your rights and responsibilities so you can have a pleasant experience:
+Once you’ve moved into your rental, make sure you know your rights and responsibilities so you can have a good experience:

 - Unlawful Entry — As a tenant, you have the right to privacy in your rented home.
 The landlord may lawfully enter your home only with advance notice and under specific circumstances, such as to make repairs or show the rental to prospective clients.
 However, the landlord may enter your home without advance notice if it appears to be abandoned.

-- Repair and Deduct — If your landlord does not make necessary repairs pertaining to your safety, health, and well-being, you may be able to make the repairs yourself and deduct the cost from your rent under certain circumstances.
+- Repair and Deduct — If your landlord does not make necessary repairs that affect your safety, health, and well-being, you may be able to make the repairs yourself and deduct the cost from your rent under certain circumstances.